100DaysOfCloud/100DaysOfCloudIdeas/README.md

 When you open a ticket it will have a Github Issue ID eg. 23

-You can reference this number both in your branch name and commits message.
+You should reference this number both in your branch name and your PR's commit message.

-By including this number it will conslidate your commits under the Github Issue page
+Including this number will keep track of your commits in the project idea's Github Issue.

 eg. Branch Name